-As discussed below (see “Common law trade marks and passing off”), rights in trading names may arise under common law from using a name as a trade mark and rights may additionally be obtained by trade mark registration.
-This is important to understand, because many small business traders believe that registering their business name is sufficient protection, enabling them to have sole control and use of that name.
+As discussed in “Common law trade marks and passing off”, rights in trading names may arise under common law from using a name as a trade mark and rights may additionally be obtained by trade mark registration.
+This is important to understand, because many small business traders believe that registering their business name is sufficient protection, enabling them to have sole control and exclusive use of that name.

-However, if another trader already has enforceable trade mark rights for a deceptively similar business name, mere business name registration will not protect the new trader from possible liability for trade mark infringement (or other legal liability such as misleading or deceptive conduct or passing off).
+However, if another trader already has enforceable trade mark rights for a deceptively similar business name, a mere business name registration will not protect the new trader from possible liability for trade mark infringement (or other legal liability such as for misleading or deceptive conduct under the Competition and Consumer Act 2010 (Cth) or the tort of passing off).
 Nor will it prevent a third party from registering and using a similar name, as noted in the examples above.

 When choosing a business name, avoid similarities to existing names.
-Choosing a distinctive name helps businesses protect their name against infringement.
+Having a distinctive name may help a business protect their name against infringement.

-New traders are advised to check for any registered or unregistered (common law) trade marks when choosing a business name; and search for registered business names in ASIC’s registers at https://connectonline.asic.gov.au).
+New traders are advised to check for any registered or unregistered (common law) trade marks when choosing a business name.
+Registered business names can be searched in ASIC’s registers at https://connectonline.asic.gov.au).